 In times of change, brands need more than a campaign idea.
 While great storytelling may well grab the attention of the audience, your brand must have its foundation in a sound brand strategy, which means having a:

-- Clear understanding on where your brand is positioned and how it is different from the competition.
+- Clear understanding on how your brand is positioned and how it is different from the competition.

-- Deep understanding of exactly who your customers are what they now want from you (cue the emphasis on ‘now’)
+- Deep understanding of exactly who your customers are what they now expect from you (cue the emphasis on ‘now’)

 - Identifiable message and purpose